-City taxes must be levied by the governing board on or before October 7.
+City taxes must be levied by the governing board on or before the seventh day of October.
 The taxes levied must be certified to the County auditor by October 10.
 The governing body of the City may amend its tax levy and budget for the current fiscal year on or before the tenth day of October of each year, but the certification must be filed with the County auditor by October 10.
 The current budget, except for property taxes, may be amended during the year for any revenues and appropriations not anticipated at the time the budget was prepared.